Statistics on Mobility in the Workplace: Productivity Improves

 - 58% are enabling mobile access to drive app adoption.

 - 35% are promoting business apps internally or in a company app store.

 Wearables in the workplace

-Adoption rates for wearables in the workplace are on the rise, too, explains a report by Tractica, which predicts that there will be more than 75 million wearable devices in the U.S. workforce by 2020.
+Adoption rates for wearables in the workplace are on the rise, too, explains a report Salesforce Research, which found that 86% of companies surveyed expected their wearable technology spending to increase this year.

 Market intelligence firm Tractica concurs, forecasting worldwide wearable shipments to reach 430 million units annually by 2022, the majority of which will be smartwatches.
 Salesforce Research data backs that up, as seen in Figure 2: 49% of wearable adopters forecast that smartwatches will have the greatest impact on the enterprise.

 Enterprise Adopters Embrance the Smartwatch

 “Enterprise and industrial wearables are still a very small portion of the overall market, although their share of the total market is expected to grow over time,” the Tractica study reports.
 “Fitness trackers are seeing large-scale adoption in corporate wellness programs, smart glasses are continuing to experience a growth in trial activity with pilots converting to commercial deployments, and smartwatches like the Apple Watch are beginning to gain greater attention from enterprise-focused app developers.”